 Why did we develop the toolkit?

-There is a lot of activity and growing interest internationally around micro-learning opportunities, which includes both and among others. eCampusOntario has been working to support micro-learning opportunities over the last several years, and this toolkit is part of an initiative to support the development of common, open competency frameworks for in-demand sectors of the labour market.
+There is a lot of activity and growing interest internationally around micro-learning opportunities, which includes both micro-credentials and digital badges among others. eCampusOntario has been working to support micro-learning opportunities over the last several years, and this toolkit is part of an initiative to support the development of common, open competency frameworks for in-demand sectors of the labour market.
 These competency frameworks will support the development of micro-learning opportunities in alignment with the eCampusOntario Micro-Credential Principles and Framework and form a key cornerstone for future workforce development activity.

 The COVID-19 pandemic and the resulting economic disruption has magnified the increased need for cross-occupational mobility, as some sectors are facing a lengthy recovery, while others are seeing sudden and unanticipated increased demand for workers with the right skills.
 While the development of common competency frameworks is not intended as a direct response to post-COVID workforce recovery and realignment, having such frameworks in place will provide for both horizontal (cross-sectoral and cross-occupational) and vertical (within occupations and sectors) skill progression, certification, and career pathways for Canadians from all walks of life.